 16. Switch Back to All-Natural Cleaning Products

-Going Green When Shopping
+Going Green on a Budget When Shopping

 17. Don’t Buy Disposables or Useless Things